-“The LORD did not set His affection on you and choose you because you were more numerous than other peoples, for you were the fewest of all peoples.
+God stated to Israel, “The LORD did not set His affection on you and choose you because you were more numerous than other peoples, for you were the fewest of all peoples.
 But it was because the LORD loved you and kept the oath He swore to your forefathers that He brought you out with a mighty hand and redeemed you from the land of slavery, from the power of Pharaoh king of Egypt.
 Know therefore that the LORD your God is God; He is the faithful God, keeping His covenant of love to a thousand generations of those who love Him and keep His commands” (Deuteronomy 7:7-9).

-God’s promise to Abraham
+God’s Covenant With Abraham

-The Bible states that the Israelites were the descendant of Abraham.
+The Bible teaches that the Israelites were the descendant of Abraham.
 In his time, Abraham was a rare and faithful follower of the One true God.
 Because of Abraham’s love and obedience to God, he and his descendants were chosen as God’s special people (Genesis 12:1, 2).
-They were later called the Israelites and were to carry His truth and knowledge to the whole world (Vs. 3).
+They were later called the Israelites and were to carry His truth and knowledge to the whole world (v.
+3).
 Their message of the true God was even to go to the heathen (1 Chronicles 16: 13-26).
-God’s purpose was for Israel to be a distinct people, a nation who pointed others towards God and His promised provision of a Redeemer and Savior (Exodus 19:6, Deuteronomy 14:2, Isaiah 9: 6, 8).
+God’s purpose was for Israel to be a distinct people, a nation who pointed others towards God and His promised provision of the Redeemer and Savior (Exodus 19:6, Deuteronomy 14:2, Isaiah 9: 6, 8).

 While God promised Abraham a great nation through his seed, He also warned of the trial to come beforehand.
 After promising Abraham a child in his old age, God told Abraham that in time his lineage would suffer under bondage in a foreign land (Genesis 15:13).
-This happened several generations later after his son Isaac who begat Jacob and Esau.
+This happened several generations later after his son Isaac begat Jacob and Esau.
 Jacob’s name was later changed to Israel, which is where the name of Israel came from.
 Jacob, or Israel, had 12 sons, one of whom was Joseph.

 Although Joseph was despised by his brothers and sold as a slave by them he later became a ruler in Egypt, only second to Pharaoh (Genesis 41: 39-40).
-Later, Joseph forgave his brothers and his entire family moved to Egypt (Genesis 45: 4-15, 46:1-7).
+Joseph forgave his brothers and his entire family moved to Egypt (Genesis 45: 4-15, 46:1-7).
 In time, Israel’s descendants became so numerous that the Egyptians worried that the Hebrews would take over (Exodus 1:8-11).

-Over time, the nation of Israel fell in to deep apostasy and rebellion towards God.
+Over time, the nation of Israel fell into deep apostasy and rebellion towards God.
 Much of the Old Testament are warnings to Israel’s kings to put away sin and idols.
 Moses had warned the nation of Israel at its inception that there would be serious consequences for the nation if it rebelled (Leviticus 26).

 God desired His people to serve Him from their heart and that they would always be blessed.
 “O that there were such an heart in them, that they would fear me, and keep all my commandments always, that it might be well with them, and with their children for ever!”
 (Deuteronomy 5:29).
 Sadly, almost as quickly as they became a nation did Israel begin its rebellion.

 The book of Judges tells of much Israel’s early history.
 It is mainly stories that tell how Israel rebelled so God allowed judgement to come upon them.
 Once Israel cried to God for help, He would deliver them.
-This is generally the pattern of the nation of Israel, with their rebellion and sins growing worse and worse in time.
+This is generally the pattern of the nation of Israel, with their rebellion and sins growing worse and worse with time.

 Israel eventually elected kings, which quickly led them into worse sin.
 They became so rebellious and idolatrous that many followed the practices of Molech and Baal.
 These false gods required the sacrifice of their children, which much of Israel began to practice (Jeremiah 32:35).
 At this point, God’s judgement caused the first destruction of Jerusalem and captivity in Babylon.